joshwright10/NexthinkPSUtils/docs/scenarios/dependenciesremoteaction.md

 # Remote Action Dependencies

 The following functions can be used to identify references to a Remote Action in Nexthink:

+  * Get-NxtRemoteActionSummary
   * Get-NxtRemoteActionUsageInRemoteActions
   * Get-NxtRemoteActionUsageInScores
   * Get-NxtRemoteActionUsageInMetrics

 ## Usage Locations
 Locations where a Remote Action may be referenced.